grantsc23/cic_practical_assessment/README.md

 ***NOTE:*** if the RSTATUS is inactive, the record is disregarded by the user I.E deleted.
 Filter out all Inactive RSTATUS in both tables.

-Your query should be completed query the query string is set to empty:
+Your query should be inserted here:
 ```JavaScript
 const query = `
     --Query comes here--